Gold Market

 Physical gold: bullion, coins, and bars

-When investing in physical gold, investors have a range of options to choose from, including bullion, coins, and bars.
-Bullion refers to gold bars or ingots that are typically made of high-purity gold and come in various sizes.
+Investors have various options when investing in physical gold, including bullion, coins, and bars.
+Bullion refers to gold bars or ingots, typically made of high-purity gold and in various sizes.

-Investors can opt for cast bullion, which is usually produced by pouring molten gold into molds, or minted bullion that undergoes a more refined manufacturing process resulting in precisely shaped bars or coins.
-Purity levels of bullion can vary; the most common being 99.99% pure (24 karats).
+Investors can opt for cast bullion, usually produced by pouring molten gold into moulds, or minted bullion, which undergoes a more refined manufacturing process and produces precisely shaped bars or coins.
+While bullion’s purity levels can vary, the most common is 99.99% pure (24 karats).

 Additionally, many investors are drawn to popular gold coins like the American Eagle or Canadian Maple Leaf due to their recognized purity and authenticity.
 Moreover, some collectors seek out rare numismatic coins for their historical value and rarity.